Latest PAS Report

 Journal of the American Planning Association

-Since 1935, the quarterly Journal of the American Planning Association has published research, commentaries, and book reviews useful to practicing planners, scholars, students, policy makers, and others interested in the planning profession.
+Since 1935, the quarterly Journal of the American Planning Association has published research, commentaries, and book reviews useful to practicing planners, scholars, students, policy makers, and others interested in planning.

 What's working in communities like yours?
-These bimonthly alerts bring you practical information from planners around the country facing the same challenges you are.
+These detailed articles bring you practical information from planners around the country facing the same challenges you are.

 Zoning Practice helps guide you as you write and administer smart development codes.